junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam smiles small, satisfied.
 Dean huffs, amused, "We should have that earlier."

-They leave the Dungeon shortly.
+They leave the dungeon shortly.

 "That went so much better than I thought."
-Dean starts, the moment they're sure they're out of the Devil's ear range, just in case his freaky archangel ability can still hear across the wall.
+Dean grins slightly, the moment they're sure they're out of the Devil's ear range, just in case his freaky archangel ability can still hear across the wall.
 "Why didn't we have that earlier?"

 Sam hums, agreeing.

 Dean eyes him.
 "How do you feel?
 Controlling the Devil?
 That doesn't have any...
-I don't know, side effect?"
+I don't know, side effect?
+Fine prints?"

 "No," Sam says, thinking for a second.
 "It feels amazing.
 I mean, I've never thought about it's even possible.
 But that thing back there, telling him to shut up and he has to obey?
 Yeah, the best thing I've felt since ten years ago -- I wasn't afraid of him anymore."

 "Okay, great."
 Dean exhales in relief.
 "But just to be safe, let's not use that too often, maybe?
 We still don't know how Crowley did it, just in case something bite our ass again.
-Oh, and... don't forget the book said he has to willingly give up his 'light' to save all the angels.
-We still have to figure that out."
+Oh, and... don't forget the book said he has to *willingly* give up his 'light' to save all the angels.
+We still have to figure that out.
+You can't really force a self-sacrifice."

 "Doesn't sound too difficult now, with what we have," Sam says easily.